SaloniGupta1201/D3-Challenge/README.md

 - The age demographic is densely populated within the middle age range from age 30-45.
 Studies showed that middle-age is the wider age range of lifetime, and at this stage, people start experiencing different life-threatening health factors.
 People with a good lifestyle and socio-economic status will cope successfully at this stage.

 ## An Interactive Scatter Plot on the Patterns
 To see the relationships, click on any of the factors and hover over it to see the detailed information.
 The chart shows the relationship between health factors (x-axis) obese, smokes, lack of health care with demographic factors (y-axis) age, household income, and poverty rate.
+The labels in the scatter plot are given click events so that the user/visitor can decide which data to display.
+Animated the transitions for circles' locations as well as the range of axes.
+Also,entered tooltips in D3 graphics to reveal a specific element's data when the user hovers their cursor over the element.
+Added tooltips to the circles and displayed each tooltip with the data that the user has selected.

 ## Over All layout
 ![data journalism ](./assets/Images/D3Times.gif)